Frequently Asked Questions – FAQ

 Research

 We have a list of our infrastructure.
-Smaller pieces of equipment or instruments might not be listed; if in doubt, talk to your head of unit who can direct you to the right person.
+Smaller pieces of equipment or instruments might not be listed; if in doubt, talk to your head of division who can direct you to the right person.

-Talk to the head of your unit.
+Talk to the head of your division.

 That cost is already covered by the overhead.